What can you do with an International Business degree?

 Our economy has grown into an amazingly globalized and international marketplace.
 To keep up, businesses need professionals who can coordinate business operations and identify new business opportunities abroad.
 This doesn’t just affect multinational corporations.
 The Internet has increased consumer awareness, with more purchases happening online every day.
 Now, even small and local businesses are looking for employees with an international mind-set.

 National boundaries are becoming less and less of a dividing point.
-Given the internet’s undeniable ability to help the cultures of the world communicate on a massive scale, it’s safe to assume that consumers are well-aware of what other markets have.
+Given the internet’s expansive ability to help the cultures of the world communicate on a massive scale, it’s safe to assume that consumers are well-aware of what other markets have.
 In some cases, cultural demand can even be dictated by what’s popular in other countries.

 New potential markets, products, and partnerships around the globe are discovered by experts in international business.
 No matter their focus, international business professionals leave an indelible mark on the state of the current economy.

 The literal definition of “international business” is simply, “transactions that take place across national borders”.
 The practice, however, is far more nuanced than that.
 International business experts can serve in a number of different environments.
 Some stay in their home country and coordinate overseas through technology.
 Others travel to foreign locations, or work as an expatriate in a satellite office.
 Those with the skills necessary to comprehend the interactions between markets, cultures, and various trade agreements serve a variety of functions.
 Some of these include:

 Business professionals that can drive transactions across national boundaries can add a great deal to their organization.
 Sales representatives need a sharp sense for the cultural mores that guide each lead they follow.
 This leads to greater success in negotiations and pitches.